italia/docs-italia-comandi-conversione/doc/comandi/pandoc-to-sphinx.md

 Given a `document.ext` file in a format supported by pandoc, running:

-    $ pandoc document.ext -t json | pandoc-to-sphinx --level 2
+    $ pandoc document.ext -s -t json | pandoc-to-sphinx --level 2

-Will produce an `index.rst` file pointing to other `.rst` files in an `index/` directory, depending on the selected level
+Will produce an `index.rst` file pointing to other `.rst` files depending on the selected level.

+The `-s` option causes metadata like title and subtitle to be included in the JSON.

 #### `level` option

 This is used to choose how to divide the files.
-For example, with `--level 2`, every second level section will be turned into an `.rst` file in the `index/` folder
+For example, with `--level 2`, every second level section will be turned into an `.rst` file.

+#### `second-level` option

+Using this option, second level indexes are generated.
+The second level cannot be smaller than the first one.
+A valid example of invokation is:

+    $ pandoc doc.ext -s -t json | pandoc-to-sphinx --level 2 --second-level 3

 #### Splitting level logic